-Two very ripe bananas and one package of blueberries were sitting on my counter, so naturally I had to make a banana bread with blueberries.
-I wanted something different from the banana bread recipe I used a couple of weeks ago, so in addition to blueberries, I also added Greek yogurt.
+Two very ripe bananas and one package of blueberries were sitting on my counter, so naturally, I had to make a loaf of banana bread with blueberries.
+I wanted something different from the banana bread recipe I used a couple of weeks ago, so, in addition to blueberries, I also added Greek yogurt.
 Well, adding the Greek yogurt was sort of a necessity (as opposed to creativity), since I only had 2 bananas while the recipe called for 3, so I measured that 1 mashed banana equaled 1/3 cup in volume, and that’s how much Greek yogurt I added to replace the missing banana.

 Blueberries add so much to banana bread!
-In addition to the berry flavor, blueberries make the banana bread even more moist, without letting it lose the texture.
+In addition to the berry flavor, blueberries make the banana bread even moister, without letting it lose the texture.
 Biting a slice of banana bread with blueberries is very much like having a slice of a berry cake: juicy and fruity, but without all the butter.
 I still can’t believe that this moist loaf of blueberry banana bread has only 1/3 cup butter, the rest of butter replaced by Greek yogurt and bananas.
 I need to make recipes like this more often!
 In fact, other berries work really well in banana bread recipes, such as in this strawberry blueberry banana bread.

 Tips for making the best banana bread